New Art Benches And Sculpture At Sacramento Field Evoke Pond That Historically Occupied The Park

-At Cambridge’s Sacramento Field, a pair of new art benches and a sculpture by Wyoming-based artist Bland Hoke evoke the pond and industrial reservoir that historically occupied the park.
+At Cambridge’s Sacramento Field, a pair of art benches and a sculpture by Wyoming-based artist Bland Hoke evoke the pond and industrial reservoir that historically occupied the park.

 Hoke’s references to pipes and water speak to the history of Sacramento Field.
 The Somerville Dyeing & Bleaching Company bought the property in 1853 and adapted it to feed as much as 100,000 gallons of water into the plant each day.
 To do so it transformed a spring-fed pond and brook that drained into the Millers River in East Cambridge into a 175-foot-long stone reservoir augmented by drilled wells.
 Later in the 19th century, the owners of the bleachery stocked the reservoir with fish and surrounded it with grape vines, trees and flowers.